SilentFlameCR/comp4601-assignment1/README.md

 node server.js
 ```

-Server will be available at: http://localhost:3000
+Server will be available at: http://localhost:3000 (on your local machine)

 ### API Examples